aantron/ocaml.org/data/planet/ocamlpro/flambda2-ep-2-loopifying-tail-recursive-functions.md

 call is mainly about allowing other optimisations to take place.
 As shown in the previous section, one of these optimisations is <code>unboxing</code> which can be important in some cases like numerical calculus.
-Such optimisations can take place because continuations allow more freedom than function calls which must respect the OCaml calling conventions.</p>
+Such optimisations can take place because continuations are local to a function while OCaml ABI-abiding function calls require a prior global analysis.</p>
 <p>One could think that a continuation call is intrinsically cheaper than a
 function call.
 However, the OCaml compiler already optimises self-tail-calls such that they are already as cheap as continuation calls (i.e, a single <code>jump</code>